dtudk/pythonsupport-page/docs/index.rst

 Discord - `channel <ps-discord-general_>`_ and `invite link <ps-discord-invite_>`_
    Our support team will also be present on the Discord chatting service.

-   We have someone answering Monday through Thursday evenings between 18:00 and 22:00.

    Using the Discord channel requires signing up to Discord's terms, DTU have no control over Discord and how they use your data.
 If you feel uncomfortable about signing up, please use the email or the physical meet-ups.
 Otherwise contact